Ohio responds to EPA’s proposal to reduce emissions by 28 percent

 On June 2, 2014, the U.S. Environmental Protection Agency (EPA), under the authority of the Clean Air Act, proposed the Clean Power Plan (CPP) to reduce carbon pollution from existing electricity-generating power plants.
 The CPP establishes new rules that require each state to develop a unique state-specific plan to achieve carbon reduction targets by 2030.

 Under the proposed plan, the EPA is setting goals for each state, which they believe will make nationwide emission reduction possible.
 For example, in Ohio the EPA proposes a 28 percent reduction in carbon dioxide air emissions from its 2012 levels.
 To meet these reduction standards, the EPA has established four strategies, referred to as “building blocks.”

 - Make coal-fired power plants operate more efficiently.

 - Maximize the use of natural gas plants instead of coal-fired power plants.

 - Increase renewable energy for electricity generation and preserve the operation of “at risk” nuclear capacity.

 - Expand energy efficiency projects to reduce the demand for electricity.

 On November 26, 2014 the Public Utilities Commission of Ohio (PUCO) unanimously voted to approve comments prepared for Ohio’s first official response to the EPA’s proposed CPP.
-These comments were filed with the EPA on December 1, 2014 and can be accessed here.

 In its comments, PUCO expressed concerns.
 It believes the CPP conflicts with specific reliability responsibilities vested with the Federal Energy Regulatory Commission (FERC), prevents the FERC from carrying out its responsibility under the Federal Power Act and violates principles of cooperative federalism by regulating the use of electric energy in interstate commerce.